Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Appendix

 \section{Appendix}

-\subsection{Examples of explicitly vs implicitly expressed relationships}
+\subsection{Examples of Explicitly vs. Implicitly Expressed Relationships}

-\textit{Implicit relationships} do not contain class-indicative words; they are inferred through certain lexical patterns found within a sentence. \textit{Explicit relationships} are relationships that are explicitly expressed and contain class-indicative words.
-See Figure \ref{fig:samples_explicit_implicit} for examples of each expression type.
+\textit{Implicit relationships} do not contain class-indicative words; they are inferred through specific lexical patterns within a sentence. \textit{Explicit relationships} are relationships that are explicitly expressed and contain class-indicative words.
+Figure \ref{fig:samples_explicit_implicit} provides examples of each expression type.